-I admire VR’s logo, its leaning R reminiscent of Gary Indiana’s iconic “Love” artwork.
+I admire VR’s logo, its leaning R reminiscent of Robert Indiana’s iconic “Love” artwork.
 Whether viewed on a laptop or handheld, however, VR’s undersized flag and logo look like clip art.
 This is not becoming for a beloved grand-dame of flash.
 The journal name and powerful tagline need to size up and take charge of the landing page.

 My other top-line observation for the webpage is that VR do more to encourage original art submissions for its online flagship, rather than using illustrations as filler.
 For example the introductory commentary, on the current US election, abuts an old tintype from the Eastman Collection.
 There is then a photo of sheep, credited to Budman, alongside a call for voters to act.
 Although these two photos link clearly to Budman’s editorial statement, the introduction does not link directly to the issue’s contents.
 The intro led me to believe that either 1. the issue would also be tongue-in-cheek and mildly satirical, or 2. the issue would be about US politics or political discourse.
 Neither assumption proved correct.